Home

 Jacques Larmanjat (1878-1952)

-Born in Stourport-on-Severn, Easthope Martin trained at Trinity College of Music, studying composition under Samuel Coleridge Taylor, and joined the Aeolian Company in London as an organist, pianolist and demonstrator.
+Born in Stourport-on-Severn, Easthope Martin trained at Trinity College of Music, studying composition with Samuel Coleridge Taylor, and joined the Aeolian Company in London as an organist, pianolist and demonstrator.
 He is mentioned affectionately in Elgar's diaries, and he was responsible for creating the Metrostyle lines on the 65-note rolls of the composer's First Symphony, under Elgar's direction.
-Martin was the soloist in the Grieg Piano Concerto at the Queen's Hall in London in 1912, with the London Symphony Orchestra under Artur Nikisch, and he made a number of 78 recordings of Aeolian Organ rolls.
-In fact he is best remembered by the general musical public as a composer of attractive songs and occasional keyboard pieces.
-Sadly, he developed tuberculosis at quite an early age, and was nursed until he died by the family of William Knightley, the Aeolian Company's Export Manager.
+Martin was the soloist in the Grieg Piano Concerto at the Queen's Hall in London in June 1912, with the London Symphony Orchestra under Artur Nikisch, and performed in a Pianola and piano duo with the French composer, Cécile Chaminade, almost exactly a year later, at Aeolian Hall in London, thereby on both occasions demonstrating the complete inaccuracy of the notion that Pianolas cannot be successfully played in synchronism with other musical instruments.
+He also made a number of 78 recordings of Aeolian Organ rolls, but he is best remembered by the general musical public as a composer of attractive songs and occasional keyboard pieces.
+Sadly, he developed tuberculosis at quite an early age, and spent many of his winters at the home of a friend in Monte Carlo, where he was a musical favourite of the local expatriate community.
+He was nursed for a time by the family of William Knightley, the Aeolian Company's Export Manager, and he died at a nursing home at Hampstead, in north London.

 Benito Mussolini (1883-1945)